functime-org/functime/docs/embeddings.md

 # Temporal Embeddings

-Only available on `functime` enterprise.
+Currently in closed-beta for `functime` Cloud.
-Have a use-case in mind?
-Book a 15 minute discovery call on [Calendly](https://calendly.com/functime).
+Have an interesting use-case?
+Let's chat over a call on [Calendly](https://calendly.com/functime).
 ## What are embeddings?

 Temporal embeddings measure the relatedness of time-series.